 The Wildfire is a great looking plane, and it flies very well.
 I built mine without the wing fairings.
 If you want the fairings you’ll have to build them yourself because that’s not the kind of thing I can do on a laser cutter.

 The plan shows balsa wheel pants.
-Some people just don’t feel like making these, so please let me know if you want me to include them in the kit or not.
+Wheel pants on a 20 size plane can be a hassle on a grass runway, and some people just don’t feel like making them, so please let me know if you want me to include them in the kit or not.

 You may also notice that my plane has a small hatch right behind the engine.
 The plan shows a big hatch all the way back to the turtle deck.
 Do it however you want.
 My parts will work either way.

 Pro tip: Look carefully at the photo below to see how the ailerons are hinged.
 Iron a strip of covering film across the hinge line on the top of the wing.
 Then turn the wing over and deflect the aileron until the trailing edge of the wing and the leading edge of the aileron form one flat surface, and iron a strip of film across the joint on the bottom of the wing.